 This one caused me to go back and look at my profile.
 Um, no. Actually, I do know where a good French 75 is available in town and it wrecked my last serious relationship.
 So, I’m thinking this one is a pass.

 In my more evolved approach to dating, I’m not going to entertain marginal connections.
 If there’s a big red flag, I’m going to see it, identify what it triggers in me, and then I’m going to go in a different direction.
 I learned in my most recent relationship that I have a low tolerance for unresolved emotional issues.
 Not that conservativism is an immediate a deal killer, combining the drinking and conservativism… Well, why set myself up for such obstacles?

 Patience is not my nature, but it’s probably my path forward.
-Jumping into a relationship that has big red flags is most definitely a path towards drama and disconnections.
+Jumping into a relationship that has big red flags is most definitely a path toward drama and disconnections.

 * The title is from the opening of an al-anon meeting: “A moment of silence followed by The Serenity Prayer”